Are Turkey flights and holidays cancelled after 7.8 earthquake?

 Later on Monday, Turkey’s AFAP emergency authority reported a second quake in the town of Ekinozu, this time at a magnitude of 7.5.
 The town is 842km east of Antalya, and 196km north of Gaziantep.

-Local emergency services are still working to rescue locals from the rubble, with the rising death toll currently estimated to be 1,300.
+Local emergency services are still working to rescue locals from the rubble.

 Tremors from the initial quake were felt as far away as Cyprus (415km from Gaziantep), Lebanon and Israel.